doctorfree/Asciiville/README.md

 an argument.
 For example, to compile the btop++ system monitor from source, run the command `./build btop`.

-On Debian and RPM based systems the Asciiville installation package can be created with the `mkdeb` and `mkrpm` scripts.
-These scripts invoke the `build` script for each of the projects included with Asciiville, populate a distribution tree, and call the respective packaging utilities.
+On Arch, Debian, and RPM based systems the Asciiville installation package can be created with the `mkpkg` script.
+This script invokes the `build` script for each of the projects included with Asciiville, populates a distribution tree, and calls the respective packaging utilities.
 Packages are saved in the `./releases/<version>/` folder.
 Once a package has been created it can be installed with the `Install` script.